scipy-lectures/scientific-python-lectures/intro/pandas/0_1_to_loc_or_iloc.md

 my_name[2:7]
 ```

-The same rule applies to indexing Python lists, or Numpy arrays:
+The same rule applies to indexing Python lists, or NumPy arrays:

 ```{code-cell}
 # From element at position 2, up to (not including) position 7.
 country_codes_array[2:7]
 ```

-`.iloc` is indexing by *position*, so it may not be surprising that it slices using the same rules as by-position indexing in Numpy:
+`.iloc` is indexing by *position*, so it may not be surprising that it slices using the same rules as by-position indexing in NumPy:

 ```{code-cell}
 # From element at position 2, up to (not including) position 7.